 The Settings Menu gives you access to Roomie Remote Settings.

 To access Settings for the Roomie Remote app:

 - 1. Open the Roomie Remote app on your iOS or macOS Device. - 2.
-Tap the Settings Menu (three horizontal lines, upper left corner).
+Tap the Settings Menu (rounded gear icon, upper left corner).